 In 2013, the USQCD Executive Committee submitted a proposal outlining the scientific justification to extend the project through the end of FY2019.
 Following an initial scientific review of the written proposal, CD-0, Approval of the Mission Need Statement, was granted on September 9, 2013.
 The proposal was then formally reviewed by a panel of nuclear and high energy experimentalists and theorists, as well as computer scientists, on November 8, 2013 and the results summarized in a written report that was approved January 29, 2014.
 The science review resulted in a strong endorsement of the proposed plans.
 Following the DOE Critical Decision (CD) process, a CD-1 review of the project was held on February 25, 2014 and the results summarized in a written report.
 CD-1, Approve Alternative Selection and Cost Range, was granted on April 21, 2014.
-The LQCD-ext II project is continuing through the DOE Critical Decision process as outlined in DOE O413.3B; a CD-2/3 review is scheduled for July 10, 2014..
+The LQCD-ext II project continued through the DOE Critical Decision process as outlined in DOE O413.3B.
+A CD-2/3 review took place on July 10, 2014, and CD-2/3 approval was granted on 8/28/2014.